dcurasi/dc-cookie-notice-bar/README.txt

 * Set the text and bar background colors
 * Set the text and background color of the accepted button
 * Set the padding and the border radius of the accepted button
+* Set the text color of the Read More link
 * Debug Mode for displayed always the cookie notice bar
 * Polylang compatible
 * .pot file for translations included